 The constraints tab gives information regarding the property, for example whether it is a listed building, and if so what grade, and whether it is in a conservation area, and if so which one.
 It does not currently indicate whether a property is a building of local interest.

 Another way to check is through the Historic England's list of nationally protected historic places.
 This enables you to search for a building by address.

-Please note: this information is accurate to the best of our knowledge, but is not intended to be a definitive list.
-If you understand the information to be incorrect or if the address is different to what you were expecting, please contact the Urban Design and Conservation team (see below) for confirmation.
+This information is accurate to the best of our knowledge, but is not intended to be a definitive list.
+If you understand the information to be incorrect or if the address is different to what you were expecting, please contact us for confirmation.

 All of the building, inside and out, and most buildings and structures in the grounds are part of the listed building.

 No matter what grade the building is, if the works affect the building's character, you will need to apply for listed building consent.

 Often later alterations are just as important as the original design because they show the development of the building.
 Their removal usually needs consent.

 You will only need to apply for listed building consent if the works affect the character of the building.